magento/devdocs/guides/v1.0/m2fedg/layout/layout-overview.md

 <h3 id="layout_processing_ordering">Ordering Layout Files</h3>

-Before processing, Magento sorts layout files according to the following criteria:
+Magento processes layout files in the following precedence order:

 *	Files from different modules:
 	*	By module dependencies, that is, dependent module after modules on which it depends
 	*	Alphabetically by module names, if module dependencies are not defined
 *	Files in the same module load alphabetically by file name

-<h3 id="layout_processing_how">How the Magento Software Processes Layouts</h3>
+<h3 id="layout_processing_how">Layout Process Flow</h3>

 The Magento software: